lxc/incus/doc/howto/server_expose.md

 (server-expose)=
-# How to expose LXD to the network
+# How to expose Incus to the network

-By default, LXD can be used only by local users through a Unix socket and is not accessible over the network.
+By default, Incus can be used only by local users through a Unix socket and is not accessible over the network.

-To expose LXD to the network, you must configure it to listen to addresses other than the local Unix socket.
+To expose Incus to the network, you must configure it to listen to addresses other than the local Unix socket.
 To do so, set the {config:option}`server-core:core.https_address` server configuration option.

-For example, to allow access to the LXD server on port `8443`, enter the following command:
+For example, to allow access to the Incus server on port `8443`, enter the following command:

     incus config set core.https_address :8443